 The second interviewee was Sholeh (A2).
 He is the head entrusted with the release of the Islamic teacher graduates of the Sidogiri Islamic boarding school.
 The interview was conducted at his residence for three hours, namely on Tuesday the 14th October 2008 from 09:00 to 13:00.
-From this informant the researcher found data on: (1) statistical data about the release of Islamic teacher graduates of the Sidogiri Islamic boarding school to Muslim communities throughout Indonesia, (2) forms of concern for Muslim community members of Islamic teachers alumni Sidogiri boarding school, and (3) mission of releasing the Islamic teacher alumni of Sidogiri Islamic Boarding School to Muslim communities in need.
+From this informant the researcher found data on: (1) statistical data about the release of Islamic teacher graduates of the Sidogiri Islamic boarding school to Muslim communities throughout Indonesia, (2) forms of concern for Muslim community members of Islamic teachers alumni Sidogiri Islamic Boarding School to Muslim communities in need.

 The third interviewee was Saifullah Naji.
 (A3); He is the secretary in charge of the release of Islamic teacher graduates of the Sidogiri Islamic boarding school.
-The interview was conducted at the boarding school office for two hours, namely on Tuesday the 14th October 2008 from 13:00 until 15:00.
+The interview was conducted at the boarding school office for two hours, namely on Tuesday the 14th October 2008 from13:00 until 15:00.
 From this informant the researcher found data on: (1) statistical data about the release of Islamic teachers from Sidogiri Islamic boarding school to Muslim communities throughout Indonesia, and (2) forms of concern of the Muslim community members of the Islamic teachers alumni of Sidogiri boarding school.